 Always consult your health care provider regarding your exercise routine during pregnancy.
 We share with our readers what has been successful for us in our own lives.

 This post contain an affiliate link.
-If you purchase something from a link, we could earn a small commission that helps support our blog.
+If you purchase something from a link, we could earn a small commission.
 This would be at no additional cost to you.